Azathothas/Stars/README.md

 - [everywall/ladder](https://github.com/everywall/ladder) – Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
 - [evilsocket/shellz](https://github.com/evilsocket/shellz) – shellz is a small utility to manage your ssh, telnet, kubernetes, winrm, web or any custom shell in a single place.
 - [ewosborne/concur](https://github.com/ewosborne/concur) – A replacement for the parts of GNU Parallel that I like
+- [faanross/IPv6_rotationalC2](https://github.com/faanross/IPv6_rotationalC2) – A proof-of-concept tool that demonstrates how IPv6 aliasing and rotational staggering can be used for network stealth
 - [facundoolano/ngtop](https://github.com/facundoolano/ngtop) – nginx access logs analytics
 - [famasoon/crtsh](https://github.com/famasoon/crtsh) – This tool shows the result of crt.sh
 - [fatedier/frp](https://github.com/fatedier/frp) – A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.